aarhusstadsarkiv/permanent-urls/README.md

 This will generate a random file name and generate the html content (that redirects).

-Then commit and push.
+Then `commit` and `push`.

 ## Note

+When stadsarkiv.aarhus.dk changes name to e.g. aarhus.dk/stadsarkiv,
-In order to alter these URL redirect when stadsarkiv.aarhus.dk changes homepage, we should alter https://stadsarkiv.aarhus.dk to the name of the new homepage.
+then we should alter https://stadsarkiv.aarhus.dk to the name of the new homepage.